LIUCHIH/Creativecomputing/README.md

 ### First, Why Do I need a Good README File? <br>

-A README file is a guide that gives users a detailed description of a project that you have pushed to your repository.

-Perhaps you are wondering why you should spend time writing a good README.
-Well are some reasons to help convince you that it's a good idea:

-A good README helps your projects stand out from a bunch of other projects.
-It should be as good as the project itself.
+> Open source community is growing rapidly.
+Developers release new open-source projects on GitHub every day.
+As a result, it’s becoming more and more difficult to get your own project to stand out from the sea of open-source software.
-It is the first file a person will see when they encounter your project, so it should be fairly brief but detailed.
+> A README is like the face of your project.
+It is the first file a person should read when encountering a source tree, and it should be written as a very brief and giving very basic introduction to the software. <br>

+It should:
+1. Make your project stand out from others
+2. Brief but detailed
-It will help you focus on what your project needs to deliver and how.
+3. Focus on what your project needss to deliever and how

 ### So let's get started <br>
 Guide for first time learners trying to upload video onto Github.